Use of cluster bombs

 There is confirmed evidence that cluster munitions were used in at least two instances between December 2014 and March 2015, in Sirte and Bin Jawad, and additional unconfirmed reports of use on the Watiya front.
 The commander of the air force of the internationally recognized government of Libya has denied using cluster munitions.
 The Cluster Munition Coalition calls for full investigation and public reporting by Libyan authorities.

 - 2014 & 2015 in Ukraine:

 Cluster munitions were used by both sides to the conflict in January and February 2015.
 An OSCE mission documented use by Ukrainian government forces in Luhansk city in late January 2015, while Ukrainian government forces had already used cluster munitions in Donetsk city in October 2014.
-In August 2014, remnants of cluster munitions were documented at multiple locations in territory controlled by Ukrainian government forces and in territory controlled by armed insurgents.
-As early as July 2014, evidence indicated cluster munitions had been used in two separate locations.
+In August 2014, remnants of cluster munitions were documented in territory controlled by Ukrainian government forces and in territory controlled by armed insurgents.
+As early as July 2014, evidence indicated cluster munitions had been used.

 - 2014 in South Sudan: